MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/create-app-store-listings.md

 The **Store listings** section of the [app submission process](app-submissions.md) is where you provide the text and [images](app-screenshots-and-images.md) that customers will see when viewing your app's listing in the Microsoft Store.

-> [!NOTE]
-> We have recently updated the options on this page.
-If you had an in-progress submission from before the newer options were available, that submission will still show the older options.
-You can delete that submission and then create a new one if you want to use the new options for that app.
-Otherwise, the newer options will become available with the next update after you publish your in-progress submission.

 Many of the fields in a **Store listing** are optional, but we suggest providing multiple images and as much info as possible to make your listing stand out.
 The minimum required for the **Store listings** step to be considered complete is a text description and at least one [screenshot](app-screenshots-and-images.md#screenshots).